nathanwoulfe/Plumber-2/DOCS.md

 Document-type approval flows can also include conditional groups - ie only include Group B in the workflow when the meta-description property has changed.

-### Dashboards
+### Dashboards and buttons

-Plumber adds a set of dashboards to the Umbraco install:
+Plumber adds two dashboards to the Umbraco install:

-- **User dashboard:** added in the content section, this view displays all submissions and pending tasks for the current user.
+- **User dashboard:** added in the content section, this view displays all submissions and pending tasks for the current user
-- **Admin dashboard:** the default view in the Workflow section, the admin dashboard renders two tabs
+- **Admin dashboard:** the default view in the Workflow section, displaying a chart of recent workflow activity, and any relevant messaging related to upgrades

+Plumber replaces the default Umbraco button set in the editor drawer.
+Depending on user permissions, content state and workflow state, the button set will display one of the following:

+- Save
+- Request publish
+- Approve changes

+The button set dropdown will include additional options:

+- Reject changes
+- Cancel workflow
+- Request unpublish

+Plumber overrides Umbraco's user/group publishing permissions.
+Provided the user has permission to update the node, they will be able to intiate a workflow process on that node.
+Plumber essentially shifts Umbraco from a centrally administered publishing model (ie controlled by a site administrator) to a distributed model, where editors publish content based on their responsibilities assigned through inclusion in workflows.

+In cases where the content is already in a workflow, a notification is displayed next to the button set.
+For nodes where the workflow has been disabled, the default Umbraco options are displayed.

 ### Content app